Raul Fernandez (entrepreneur)

-Raul J. Fernandez (born c.
-1966 in Washington, D.C.) is an entrepreneur, investor, philanthropist and strategic partner.
-He is the founder of the website and internet services developer Proxicom and vice chairman of Monumental Sports & Entertainment.
+Raul J. Fernandez is an American businessman.
+He is the founder of the website and internet services developer Proxicom, and vice chairman of Monumental Sports & Entertainment.

 Career

-Fernandez was born circa 1966.
-He founded Proxicom, an internet development and consulting company, in 1991.
+Fernandez founded Proxicom, an internet development and consulting company, in 1991.
 Fernandez is the vice chairman of Monumental Sports & Entertainment, as well as a Special Advisor to General Atlantic Partners.
-Fernandez also serves on the board for Broadcom, of DXC Technology, GameStop, and was previously a Director from 2001-2017 and Chairman of the Compensation Committee for Kate Spade & Company before they were sold to Tapestry in July 2017.
-He is a current Chairman of the Board for RemoteRetail, and ObjectVideo, a technology company sold to Alarm.com in 2017, and named a 2005 Technology Pioneer by the World Economic Forum.
+Fernandez also is on the board for Broadcom, of DXC Technology, GameStop, and was previously a director from 2001 to 2017 and Chairman of the Compensation Committee for Kate Spade & Company before they were sold to Tapestry in July 2017.
+He is chairman of RemoteRetail, and ObjectVideo, a technology company sold to Alarm.com in 2017, and named a 2005 Technology Pioneer by the World Economic Forum.

-Fernandez, a native Washingtonian, is an active philanthropist in D.C. regional nonprofits, focusing his energy primarily on educational reform.
-In 2000 he co-founded Venture Philanthropy Partners (VPP), a philanthropic investment organization based in Washington, DC.
-Mr. Fernandez is a board member of DC College Access Program (DC-CAP), the DC Public Education Fund, and the Fernandez Foundation, and was previously the Chairman of Fight for Children.

-Early life and education

-Fernandez grew up in Silver Spring, Maryland with his family.
-He is the son of a Cuban father and an Ecuadorian mother.
-While a student at St. John's College High School, he attended a Capitol Hill fundraiser for Hispanic Republicans with his father.
-One of his father's friends introduced him to Congressman Jack Kemp's chief of staff leading Fernandez to a part-time intern position translating Spanish documents.
-During this time, he was given his first laptop computer and was his high school yearbook caption read, "Most remembered for being the first to have a computer."

 Proxicom

 In 1991, Fernandez left his job at Digicon and founded Proxicom with $40,000.
 In late 2000, Proxicom gathered interest from two buyers: Compaq and Dimension Data.
 A bidding war ensued and Proxicom was bought by Dimension Data.

-From 2000 to 2002, he served as Chief Executive Officer for Dimension Data North America, and as a Director of its parent company, Dimension Data Holdings Plc, in 2001.
+From 2000 to 2002, he was Chief Executive Officer for Dimension Data North America, and as a Director of its parent company, Dimension Data Holdings Plc, in 2001.